Firefighters make headway against latest deadly California blaze

 The circumstances of the latest death, that of an unidentified civilian on Saturday, remained under investigation, fire officials said.

-The Tassajara Fire pales in comparison to two larger blazes that have preoccupied fire crews farther north over the past two weeks, together laying waste to more than 1,400 homes and nearly 900 other structures.
+The Tassajara Fire pales in comparison to two larger and more devastating blazes that have preoccupied fire crews farther to the north over the past two weeks, together laying waste to more than 1,400 homes and nearly 900 other structures.

 Firefighters have largely curtailed those conflagrations, dubbed the Valley Fire and the Butte Fire, which rank as the most destructive among thousands of blazes that have raged across the drought-stricken western United States this summer.